MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/1/index.md

 - [ ] Make decisions without the client’s input since it is an advisor product.
 - [ ] Discuss only the investment returns; do not focus on contract details or estate benefits.

-> **Explanation:** Advisors must conduct thorough due diligence, comparing segregated funds’ features and fees to client objectives and risk tolerance.
-Proper disclosure aligns with CIRO and insurance regulations.
+> **Explanation:**( Advisors must conduct thorough due diligence, comparing segregated funds’ features and fees to client objectives and risk tolerance.
+Proper disclosure aligns with CIRO and insurance regulations.)

----

 ### If an investor fears their segregated fund value might drop below the guaranteed floor before the policy matures, which strategy might help retain any market gains?